-How to Find a College While in the Military
+How to Choose a College or University While in the Military

-Online universities make sense for members of the military because they can attend classes anywhere, anytime.
-But not all programs are created equal.
-Finding an online degree program built to help servicemembers succeed is essential for active-duty personnel, especially those serving overseas.
+Members of the military who attend online universities can take part in classes anywhere and anytime; however, not all programs are equal.
+Finding an online degree program built to help service members succeed is essential for active-duty personnel, especially those serving overseas.

-Military friendly colleges can also offer these three elements to smooth the path for students going to college while in the military:
+Military-friendly colleges offer three elements designed to help smooth the path for students attending college while in the military:

-As long as you have access to the Internet, online programs allow students to make progress toward their degrees.
-Look for one that offers around-the-clock access to course materials, discussions, lectures, an online library and other resources, as well as 24/7 technical support by email, phone or live chat.
+- Flexibility – Online programs allow students with Internet access to make progress toward their degrees.
+Look for programs that offer around-the-clock access to course materials, discussions, lectures, an online library and resources and 24/7 technical support via Email, phone or live chat.

-Military friendly schools understand what it's like to serve.
-With that in mind, they have multiple support services in place to help student soldiers succeed, such as deployment-hold policies that allow students to put their education on hold for the length of their deployment and return when it ends.
+- Helpful Deployment Policies – Military-friendly schools have policies in place designed to help military students succeed, such as deployment-leave policies that allow students to put their education on hold for the length of their deployment and return when it ends.